- What is scale in music?

 Closing Thoughts

-Understanding modes of musical scales can help you add richness to your singing or to your composition.
+Understanding scale in music can help you add richness to your singing or to your composition.
 In conclusion, from happy Ionian mode to dark Locrian modes, each mode offers a wide variety of emotions and different colors.
-To learn such amazing concepts in music, Book a demo with us at MUSICMASTER Today!
+To learn such amazing concepts in music, Book a free demo with us at MUSICMASTER Today!

 The top 10 easy songs to sing is an interesting read